openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-environment-setup.rst

       -  Sources such as :ref:`layers
          <bitbake-user-manual/bitbake-user-manual-intro:Layers>` or other
          repositories managed by ``bitbake-setup`` (``layers/`` directory).

+   :term:`Site Configuration File`
+      This file named ``site.conf`` is a unique file located in the :term:`Top Directory`, and holds top-level BitBake configuration statements shared between the :term:`Setups <Setup>`.

+      When it is created, it contains some variable definitions that are based on your current :term:`settings`.
+Comments in this file will help you understand what these variables correspond to.

 The following components are involved to create the content of these directories: